 Base Salary.
 Base salaries are determined by considering the executive's job responsibilities and competitive compensation rates for executives with similar roles in the marketplace.
-Base salaries are reviewed and adjusted annually in the compensation committee's discretion based on a variety of factors, including general or regional economic conditions, cost of living changes, executive performance and changes in market rates of pay for comparable executives.
-We target our base salaries, on average, at the 50th percentile based on our compensation peer group.
+Base salaries are reviewed and adjusted annually based on a variety of factors, including general or regional economic conditions, cost of living changes, executive performance and changes in market rates of pay for comparable executives.
+We target our base salaries, on average, at the 50th percentile based on the companies in our survey results.
 Specific executive salaries may be higher or lower than the 50th percentile, based on performance, experience, skills and responsibilities.
-In March 2009, our compensation committee froze the base salaries of our named executive officers at 2008 salary levels for the 2009 fiscal year in connection with cost control measures adopted in response to the economic downturn.
-In March 2010, our compensation committee approved increases in base salaries for the 2010 fiscal year, targeted, on average, at the 50th percentile of our compensation peer group, and made moderate adjustments in base salaries of certain executives to reflect their new or expanded responsibilities, as described under "Succession Planning."

 Cash Incentive Compensation.
-Cash incentive compensation is paid annually and determined based on the achievement of pre-determined performance measures under our cash incentive plan adopted and approved by our stockholders in 2007.
-Each year, our compensation committee selects the executives who will receive an incentive opportunity under the plan, determines the performance period applicable to the award and establishes the performance goals applicable to the awards.
-In March 2009, our compensation committee made awards to the named executive officers and established the 2009 fiscal year as the applicable performance period.
-For 2009, the corporate financial measures established by our compensation committee related to performance of our continuing operations and were (i) growth in earnings per share as compared to the average earnings per share for the prior two fiscal years and (ii) average return on shareholders' equity.
-Certain named executive officers were also measured on the performance of the businesses they supervised during 2009.
-In 2009, the financial measures used for these businesses were based on (i) operating income growth relative to net operating assets and (ii) return on net operating assets.
+Cash incentive compensation is paid annually and, beginning with the 2007 fiscal year, determined based on the achievement of pre-determined performance measures under our cash incentive plan adopted and approved by our stockholders in 2007.
+Each year, our compensation committee selects the executives who will receive an award under the plan, determines the performance period applicable to the award and establishes the performance goals applicable to the awards.
+In February 2007, our compensation committee made awards to the named executive officers and established the 2007 fiscal year as the applicable performance period.
+For 2007, the corporate financial measures established by our compensation committee related to performance of our continuing operations and were (i) growth in earnings per share as compared to the average earnings per share for the prior two fiscal years and (ii) average return on shareholders' equity.
+Certain named executive officers are also measured on the performance of the businesses they supervise.
+In 2007, the financial measures used for these businesses were based on (i) operating income growth relative to net operationg assets and (ii) return on net assets.
 We adjust these measures for certain non-recurring items, restructuring charges, gains or losses on dispositions of operations, results of discontinued operations, effects or changes in or adoption of accounting principles, and write-downs of assets or asset impairment, to reflect the performance of our continuing operations.
 In addition, our compensation committee annually determines a reference bonus (i.e., target bonus) for each executive based on a competitive range, which reflects the executive's job responsibilities, length of service and competitive market conditions.
 Base salary and reference bonus together are meant to approximate a range between the 50th to 75th percentile of competitive compensation for executives with similar responsibilities and experience, based on our survey results.